DKXLY/Fabridash-resurrected/README.md

 Whenever one of this gets activated you will hear a dash sound effect, and see some particles!

-## Config & gamerule
+## ⚙ Config & gamerule
-To have a higher boost for the dash you can use the `dashMultiplier` gamerule.
+To have a stronger dash, you can use the `dashMultiplier` gamerule.
 This value will be *multiplied* by the default value of the items.

-There is also a config file, where you can disable the items entirely and only use this as an API
+There is also a config file, where you can disable the items entirely and only use this as an API.

-## For developers
-Once you've got the mod implemented into you project (See setup), you will simply need to call `Fabridash.dash(Entity entity, float power, boolean reversed)`
-The `entity` is the one that will perform the dash, the `power` is how far it will go and the `reversed` on **true** will make the entity go **backwards** instead of forward.
-And that's it.

-## Coming soon-ish
-I will probably expand the ways in which you will be able to dash, going from a key press to maybe a "passive" ability, or a command.
-All of which will be togglable.
-This mod was born to create an API for future projects in need of a dash ability.
-Like my other (kind of "main") project [LightWithin](https://modrinth.com/mods/LightWithin)! (actually it was born because of that project like a few of my other libs)

-## Setup
+## 🔨 Setup
-### Users
+### 🎮 Users
-Drag and drop the .jar file you have downloaded from curseforge/modrinth and drop it into your mods folder!
+Download the mod from Modrinth and drop it into your mods folder!
-### Developers
+### 👨‍💻👩‍💻 Developers
-If you want to use the api module of the mod, add it in your build.gradle, using modrnith's repo like this:
+If you want to use the api module of the mod, add it in your build.gradle, using Modrnith's repo, like this:
 ```gradle
 repositories {
     maven {